This document was last updated on [March, 2021]

 A key factor of web accessibility is through ensuring keyboard accessibility (WebAIM, 2018b).

-In order to facilitate ease of navigation through our learning platform, we have incorporated several keyboard accessibility features.
-Cycling through the player navigation controls can be performed using the Tab key.
+In order to facilitate ease of navigation through our learning platform and funding application process, we have incorporated several keyboard accessibility features.

 The navigation controls located on our media player are compatible for use with a Screen Reader.
 Users are able to navigate through slides and to our platform’s landing page by tabbing through navigation tags which are screen readable via our media player.

 Funding applications have been developed with screen reader capability in mind, providing users with additional context where needed.

 Blackbullion gives the control to the learner — ensuring all forms of controls have descriptive labels, instructions, and error messages.

 We strive to make the Blackbullion platform fully accessible with speech to text software.
 Users can use voice commands to navigate and complete forms on the Blackbullion platform.

 In the majority of cases, hyperlinks are described within page content and contextually explain their target destination.

 We have avoided duplication of link text, so a single page with two links to the same location in page content will always point to the same address.

 Links to PDFs are present within resource sections of the website and platform.
 We continually make efforts to limit direct links to PDF documents as resources.
 Direct links to PDFs as resources will also have descriptive hyperlinks that include target destination (new tabs or new windows).